d3xt1le/Song-Scraper/README.md

 1. Log in to the Spotify Developer Portal
 	 Navigate to the [Spotify developer portal](https://developer.spotify.com/dashboard) and login using your normal Spotify username and password.
-	 You can create a new account if you don't have one
-	 ***NOTE:***
-		You don't need a paid subscription to access the API, 'free' account users can still use it.
+	 You can create a new account if you don't have one -- ***You don't need a paid subscription to access the API, 'free' account users can still use it.***
 2. Create a new app
 	Create a new app in the dashboard to generate the API credentials.